Narcine brasiliensis: Food habits

-Since the Brazilian electric ray is a benthic feeder, they mainly feed on invertebrates that are buried in the sand, for example, polychaetas are one of the main foods of its diet (Vianna 2009).
+Since the Brazilian electric ray is a benthic feeder, they mainly feed on invertebrates that are buried in the sand, for example, polychaetas are one of the main foods of its diet.
 Some other things that this species has been known for feeding on are crustaceans, marine worms, poriferans (sponges), echinoderms (starfish), and some other types of benthonic fish.
 When they do catch prey, they use benthonic pressure suction in order to take the prey into their mouth and swallow it whole.
-In order to create that suction to get their prey, they extend their jaws into the substrate, then they retract their jaws very quickly and create the “super ambient orobranchial pressure” (Dean 2004) to get rid of any sediment taken in and draw food towards the esophagus.
-Since they have a lot of muscle control in their mouths, these rays are able to remove the exoskeletons of crustaceans, squid mantels, and bivalve shells in order to eat only the indigestible parts (Dean 2004).
+In order to create that suction to get their prey, they extend their jaws into the substrate, then they retract their jaws very quickly and create the "super ambient orobranchial pressure" to get rid of any sediment taken in and draw food towards the esophagus.
+Since they have a lot of muscle control in their mouths, these rays are able to remove the exoskeletons of crustaceans, squid mantels, and bivalve shells in order to eat only the indigestible parts.

 Relationship to humans

 As stated in the lifespan/longevity section, most of their deaths are caused by anthropogenic effects.
-One of these main effects, is the fishing industry, since they have been responsible for the decline of several populations of this species over the past 30 years (Vianna 2009).
+One of these main effects, is the fishing industry, since they have been responsible for the decline of several populations of this species over the past 30 years.
 They are usually discarded as bycatch when they are caught accidentally by trawl nets.
 Even though the fishermen may throw the rays back into the water alive they have been observed to sustain injuries from this.
-Some of those injuries observed are contusion in the bottom portion of their body (the most common injury), many deep cuts, fractures, and partial, even total, loss of body parts (Wosnick 2018).
+Some of those injuries observed are contusion in the bottom portion of their body (the most common injury), many deep cuts, fractures, and partial, even total, loss of body parts.

 In the economy, they really have no commercial value, they are only caught by accident usually.
-Their release as by-catch from the trawl nets is even considered an annoyance and a challenge by fishermen because of the electric discharges that the rays are giving off as they are being handled (Wosnick 2018).
+Their release as by-catch from the trawl nets is even considered an annoyance and a challenge by fishermen because of the electric discharges that the rays are giving off as they are being handled.
 They give off these electric discharges because they believe they are being attacked by a predator and the fisherman are just throwing them back into the water, although not many make it back to the water with no injuries.

-Conservation Status
+Conservation status

-Since Brazilian electric rays don't have any commercial importance, there aren't many statistics on the commercial fisheries of this species and no statistics on efforts that would enable a population status assessment.(Vianna 2009) The IUCN Red List of Threatened Species put this species in the Near Threatened category.
+Since Brazilian electric rays don't have any commercial importance, there aren't many statistics on the commercial fisheries of this species and no statistics on efforts that would enable a population status assessment.
+The IUCN Red List of Threatened Species put this species in the Near Threatened category.
 They need more studies to determine the taxonomic issues, population dynamics, morphology, and distribution.
 However, most of them are killed by the fishing industry and since this industry is so huge it is likely that they may be threatened, since the depth that they exist and proliferate in is the same depth that is interrupted by shrimp trawls.